rumpkernel/buildrump.sh/README.md

 - cc (gcc and clang are known to work)
 - ld (GNU or Solaris ld required)
 - binutils (ar, nm, objcopy)
-- zlib (not used, but wanted by NetBSD tools/compat/configure)
 - cvs (required only for "checkout")